SiewLinYap/SiewLinYap.github.io/_portfolio/Project2_analysis_on_SAT_test.md

 > #### Observation on the difference :
-> - If we did not convert the string column values to float in dictionary, the columns in the DataFrame are of type `object` (which are string values, essentially).
+> - If we do not convert the string column values to float in dictionary, the columns in the DataFrame are of type `object` (which are string values, essentially).